codefresh-io/docs.codefresh.io/_docs/installation/on-premises.md

 * [Feature management]({{site.baseurl}}/docs/installation/on-premises/on-prem-feature-management/)
   Control the availability of specific features based on your unique requirements.
 Understand the impact of enabling different features.

+You can also install the [GitOps Runtime]({{site.baseurl}}/docs/installation/gitops/on-prem-gitops-runtime-install/) in your on-premises environment.